6 Ways to Celebrate Black History Month with Your Kids

 4. Get to know one historical fact or figure a week

 We could all use more time in our day.
-(Case in point: I’m writing this article after a full day of work while I’m waiting for the rice to cook, my daughter is finishing her cursive assignment, and I’m thinking about a sink full of dishes.)
+(Case in point: I’m writing this article after a full day of work while I’m waiting for the rice to cook, my daughter is finishing her cursive assignment, and I’m thinking about a sink full of dishes).
 I am always on the lookout for creative ways to maximize the precious minutes with my daughter.
-BrainPOP Family is a great addition to kids’ after-school routine because it offers bite-size learning moments with real educational value—that also inspire dinner-table conversation.
+BrainPOP At Home is a great addition to kids’ after-school routine because it offers bite-size learning moments with real educational value—that also inspire dinner-table conversation.
 Short, animated movies engage kids through storytelling, alongside quizzes and other activities, so kids learn key concepts across the curriculum, including social studies.
-If you don’t have a BrainPOP subscription, you can start by exploring topics like Civil Rights, Fannie Lou Hamer, Martin Luther King Jr., Harlem Renaissance, Juneteenth, and then sign up for a free trial.
+If you don’t have a BrainPOP subscription, you can start by exploring topics like Black History Month, Civil Rights, Fannie Lou Hamer, Martin Luther King Jr., Harlem Renaissance, Juneteenth, and then sign up for a free trial.

 Here are some engaging ideas to develop a learning habit that sticks:

 - Create a cozy space in your home to read a library book or watch a movie about a famous African American.
 As a family, talk about what you learned.
 For example, how can we model the inspiring deeds and contributions of historical figures in our own daily lives?

 - Make a “Black History Month Spotlight” area on your fridge or elsewhere in your home to showcase any drawings, activities, reports, or projects your child completes about each person.